YJJfish/YJJfish.github.io/_pages/about.md

             <i>Course Project of Computer Graphics</i>
         </p>
         <p>
             We developed a 3D game based on OpenGL, where users can control a spaceship to travel in the universe, watch the view of space stations, planets and stars, and launch missiles to destory enemy spaceships.
 To make the visual effects more realistic, we applied several techniques, including specular mapping, normal mapping, light attenuation, and collision detection.
-We write our own programs for rendering and game logic, while the resource files (e.g. 3D models, textures) are from the game <a href="https://www.paradoxinteractive.com/games/stellaris/">Stellaris</a>.
         </p>
     </div>
 </div>
 </div>
 <div style="clear:both"></div>
 <hr width="100%" size="1" align="center">

 <div style="width: 100%;">
 <div>